Educational Tours AND SPECIALITY EXPERIENCES

-FAU Harbor Branch offers a variety of educational tours so that the community can learn about the marine environment and the important research conducted by the Institute.
-For more information or to make a reservation please call 772.242.2293 or stop by our Ocean Discovery Visitors Center.
-Special group tours are also available.
+FAU Harbor Branch offers a variety of educational tours and specialty experiences so that the community can learn about the marine environment and the important research conducted by the Institute.
+For more information, or to make a reservation, please visit www.fau.edu/hboi/bookatour, call 772-242-2293, or stop by our Ocean Discovery Visitors Center.
+Special group tours are also available by request.

 In 2021 we updated this offering with new stops and exclusive information!
 If you haven't been on a tour recently, we invite you to join us for this upgraded experience.

 FAU Harbor Branch welcomes you to go behind the scenes with one of our outreach scientists to gain a greater understanding of the significant research conducted by the institute.
 During this 1.5-hour golf-cart tour, participants will explore our 144-acre waterfront campus, learn about our history, hear highlights of the cutting-edge research being conducted by our marine scientists and engineers, and discover the impact that our work has on their everyday lives.
 The experience will also include a photo-op in front of our iconic Johnson Sea Link deep-sea submersible as well as views of the Indian River Lagoon and Florida wildlife.